 Owner, Chef & Planner

-In her spare time, Chef Jamie is also a certified ROP school teacher in Monterey County for Culinary Arts.
+GIVING BACK ~ Chef Jamie is also a certified ROP school teacher in Monterey County for Culinary Arts.
 She single handedly spearheaded a new ROP Culinary Arts class at Seaside High School, focusing on local, seasonal produce from the area’s rich farmlands.
 She also acted as Chef Consultant for the Monterey School District, implementing new freshly prepared recipes for the 3000 children in the school district.
 She also enjoys teaching occasional classes for elementary students throughout Monterey County the importance of eating healthy fruits and vegetables and how to cook a “4 course meal”, through a program called Project Helping Hands.
 Jamie is a mother of 3 and wife to an artist and loves cooking, design and planning weddings and parties and open fired paella on the beach for friends.